Docker compose manager

 Chris Read

-Chris Read-11 months ago
+Chris Read-1 year ago

 I'm fairly sure that an applet would not be able to be run from a docker container, although I've been wrong on things like this in the past!
 This applet searches for files called docker-compose.yaml, which contain information on how to start and stop docker containers.
 So if you have a development stack that you use to write software, you can place these in the docker-compose.yaml file and start/stop the services as you need them.
 Like for my day job I use software like MySQL, Redis, RabbitMQ, MongoDB and similar, but I don't use them all the time.
 So I define these files with the groups of applications I need for a job and then use this applet to start and stop them when needed.
 For example, you can use the docker compose details for MySQL from here: https://hub.docker.com/_/mysql And it means that you don't have to install MySQL onto your system directly, just run it through Docker and if you want to delete it, you can delete the image through Docker as well.